-If you are interested in the project, please contact colin.vandyck@umons.ac.be along with your CV and a motivation letter before 05/04/2021 included.
+If you are interested in the project, please contact colin.vandyck@umons.ac.be along with your CV and a motivation letter.
+There is no application deadline, the selection of the candidate can be made right away if a good profile is found.
+The offer will be removed from the website after selection of a candidate.